 Several policy games ran at any given time, with winning number drawn up from any single wheel up to four times a day.
 The winning numbers were printed on thousand of individual slip papers as well as on community’s newspapers.

-The reason why policy was so popular is that bets could be placed even for very small amounts of money, so that really anyone could bet.
+The reason why the policy was so popular is that bets could be placed even for very small amounts of money so that really anyone could bet.
 And it’s true, you bet against terrible odds, but you could win big.
 Depending on how much money a bettor paid, payoffs for a dime could range from fifty cents (for a single number guessed correctly) to $ 200 (for five numbers guessed correctly), which allowed a family to live for many months.
 The most common bet was for three numbers, which was called a gig.

 The policy racket was originally controlled by African American gangsters called Policy Kings, who especially in the Twenties gained so much power to be able to influence local politics.
-But by the 1930s, white gangsters – especially Italian – had taken over the business everywhere but in Chicago.
+But by the 1930s, white gangsters – mainly Italian – had taken over the business everywhere but in Chicago.

 The difference was crucial for the black community, which was always the stronger participant in the game.
-White gangsters would take the money and invest it somewhere else, when the Policy Kings would take the money and reinvest it mostly in the community itself.
-At the height of their power, for example in Chicago, the Policy Kings provided 5000 jobs for the Chicago African American community, but they also invested in legitimate businesses that provided yet more jobs.
-They made substantial and ongoing donation to the neighbourhood charities, churches and hospitals, they helped professionals starting their practices and supported promising students going though school.
+White gangsters would take the money and invest it somewhere else when the Policy Kings would take the money and reinvest it mostly in the community itself.
+At the height of their power, for example, in Chicago, the Policy Kings provided 5000 jobs for the Chicago African American community, but they also invested in legitimate businesses that provided yet more jobs.
+They made substantial and ongoing donation to the neighbourhood charities, churches and hospitals, they helped professionals starting their practices and supported promising students going through school.

-These are the reasons why, in spite of their shady activities, the Policy Kings were well loved and respected inside their communities.
+These are the reasons why, in spite of their shady activities, the Policy Kings were well-loved and respected inside their communities.